MarianAldenhoevel/Timewarp/README.md

 # Timewarp
-A python video-timewarper to add extreme rolling shutter
+A python video-timewarper to add "extreme rolling shutter".